Gauteng

 Gauteng (/xaʊˈtɛŋ/ khow-TENG, /sot/; Sotho-Tswana for 'place of gold'; eGoli or iGoli /zu/) is one of the nine provinces of South Africa.

 Situated on the Highveld, Gauteng is the smallest province by land area in South Africa.
 Although Gauteng accounts for only 1.5% of the country's land area, it is the most populous province in South Africa, with more than a quarter (26%) of the national population; the provincial population was approximately 16.1 million, according to mid-year 2022 estimates.
 Highly urbanised, the province's capital is also the country's largest city, Johannesburg.
 Gauteng is the wealthiest province in South Africa and is considered the financial hub of South Africa; the financial activity is mostly concentrated in Johannesburg.
-It also contains the administrative capital, Pretoria, and other large areas such as Midrand, Vanderbijlpark, Ekurhuleni and the affluent Sandton.
+It also contains South Africa's administrative capital, Pretoria, and other large areas such as Midrand, Vanderbijlpark, Ekurhuleni and the affluent Sandton.
 The largest township, Soweto, is also found in this province.
-Politically, it is the closest contested province between the nationalist African National Congress and the liberal Democratic Alliance in South Africa.
+Politically, it is the most closely contested province between the nationalist African National Congress and the liberal Democratic Alliance in South Africa.